Walter B. Arnold, Jr. Youth Hall of Fame Community Service Award

 Walter B. Arnold Jr. admired the creativity, dreams and accomplishments of our community's youth and wanted to recognize and reward these talented young people.
 He was devoted to youth programs, community service and the celebration and recognition of young achievers.

-The Youth Hall of Fame community service award recognizes noteworthy youth achievement for private and public middle and high school students from Miami-Dade County in service to their school and/or community.
+The Youth Hall of Fame community service award recognizes noteworthy youth achievement for middle and high school students from Miami-Dade County in service to their school and/or community.

 Qualifications

-- Open to all middle and high school students in public, private, parochial and home schools.
+- Open to all Miami-Dade County middle and high school students in public, private, parochial and home schools.

 - Students should show an ability to lead and involve others in their community service project.